 Skip to content

-The Insect Hotel — handcrafted sanctuary in the garden
+The Insect Hotel, a handcrafted sanctuary in the garden

-The Insect Hotel is a handcrafted sanctuary nestled in the heart of the Western Cape, offering solitude, shelter, and some of the finest foraging grounds this side of the peninsula.
+The Insect Hotel is a handcrafted shelter in the heart of the Western Cape.
+It offers solitude, shelter, and some of the finest foraging grounds this side of the peninsula.

 Why Choose The Insect Hotel?

-Purpose-built for flight arrivals — No roads, no check-in desk.
+Built for flight arrivals.
+No roads, no check-in desk.
 Just land and settle in.

-Wild, seasonal dining — We don't do room service.
-Our guests forage freely among indigenous fynbos, wildflowers, and flowering shrubs that change with the seasons.
-Every month brings a new menu, curated by nature herself.
+Wild, seasonal dining.
+We don't do room service.
+Our guests forage freely among fynbos, wildflowers, and flowering shrubs that change with the seasons.
+Every month brings a new menu, set by nature herself.

-Community living, solo style — You'll share the hotel with fellow insects, spiders, lizards, and the odd curious bird.
+Community living, solo style.
+You'll share the hotel with fellow insects, spiders, lizards, and the odd curious bird.
 But your nook is your own.
-This is a place for the solitary soul — the mason bee who prefers her own company, the lacewing who likes a quiet evening.
+This is a place for the solitary soul: the bee who prefers her own company, the lacewing who likes a quiet evening.

 The Setting